mattmc3/antidote/README.md

 > PZ - Plugins for ZSH made easy-pz

-Too many plugin managers try to do too many things.
+A plugin manager for ZSH doesn't have to be _complicated_ to be **powerful**.
 PZ doesn't try to be _clever_ when it can be **smart**.
-Simple.
-Fast.
-Easy to understand.
-With short, readable ZSH code.
+PZ is a full featured, fast, and easy to understand plugin manager encapsulated in single file with about 200 lines of clean ZSH.

 PZ does just enough to manage your ZSH plugins really well, and then gets out of your way.

-Small footprint, big impact - that's easy-pz.
+Small footprint, big impact - easy-pz.

 ## Usage